jurassic73/split89/readme.md

   **Download Firmware**

   **NOTE:** working firmware hex file [here](https://raw.githubusercontent.com/jurassic73/split89/main/split89_default.hex).
-Right click page and save as.
+Right click link and save as.

   [QMK Configurator](https://config.qmk.fm/#/handwired/split89/LAYOUT)  **The QMK Configurator website split89 mapping is currently broken.
 Use the above hex file to program your keyboard.
 Something updated my keymap(not myself) on the repo which broke mapping - working to get this fixed.**